 Until I went to Fairbanks Alaska I thought the Northern Lights were all just hype.
 No – I haven’t joined a Flat Earth Society or decided Global Warming is a hoax, I just didn’t know if I fully believed in the Northern Lights.
 I had good reason to doubt them.

 Often the Aurora Isn’t What You Expect

-I had ‘seen’ the aurora twice before – but to my disappointment it was nothing like what I had seen in pictures and videos.
-There was no color (except from what long exposure photography could capture), there was no dancing – it was more of a gray, cloudy glowing blob.
-These aurora sightings could’ve been mistaken for moon glow; and I never would have even noticed them except people told me it was the aurora.
+I had ‘seen’ the aurora twice before – but to my disappointment, it was nothing like what I had seen in pictures and videos.
+There was no color (except from what long exposure photography could capture), and there was no dancing – it was more of a gray, cloudy glowing blob.
+These aurora sightings could’ve been mistaken for moon glow, and I never would have even noticed them except people told me it was the aurora.

 I even went as far as talking to an aurora physicist at the Geophysical Institute in Fairbanks Alaska.
 Peter Delemere has built his whole career on studying the northern lights – not only on Earth but also on Jupiter and Saturn!
 I told him about my conspiracy theory and he explained, “When it’s faint your eye doesn’t detect it as green, it appears as a grayish glow, and it can be a bit disappointing.”

 I guess I just had bad luck with the aurora intensity according to Peter.
 To see any color in the faint aurora, I had to do photography to know it was there because it’s not really visible to the human eye.